microsoft/MixedReality-WebRTC/docs/manual/unity/helloworld-unity-localvideo.md

   - In **Automatic** mode, the best video capture format is automatically selected.

     In general this means the first format available is chosen.
-On HoloLens devices however, some extra steps are taken internally to force the use of the low-power video profile and reduce the capture resolution in order to save the battery and lower the CPU usage.
+On HoloLens devices, some extra steps are taken internally to force the use of the low-power video profile and reduce the capture resolution in order to save the battery and lower the CPU usage.
+On Android the closest resolution to 720p @ 30fps is selected.

   - In **Manual** mode, the user can apply a set of constraints to the list of capture formats the device supports.

     This allows restricting the video capture formats the selection algorithm can choose from to a subset of all the formats supported by the video capture device, and even to a single known format if needed.
 Note however that over-constraining the algorithm may result in no format being available, and the [`WebcamSource`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource) component failing to open the video capture device.

-    In general it is recommended **not** to assign hard-coded resolution / framerate constraints at edit time, unless the application only target a specific kind of device with well-known immutable capture capabilities, and instead enumerate at runtime with [`PeerConnection.GetVideoCaptureFormatsAsync()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.GetVideoCaptureFormatsAsync(System.String)) the capture formats actually supported by the video capture device, then use constraints to select one or some of those formats.
+    In general it is recommended **not** to assign hard-coded resolution / framerate constraints at edit time, unless the application only target a specific kind of device with well-known immutable capture capabilities, and instead enumerate at runtime with [`DeviceVideoTrackSource.GetCaptureFormatsAsync()`](xref:Microsoft.MixedReality.WebRTC.DeviceVideoTrackSource.GetCaptureFormatsAsync(System.String)) the capture formats actually supported by the video capture device, then use constraints to select one or some of those formats.

 - The **Enable Mixed Reality Capture (MRC)** checkbox, which corresponds to the [`WebcamSource.EnableMixedRealityCapture`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource.EnableMixedRealityCapture) property, tells the component it should attempt to open the video capture device with MRC enabled, if supported.
 If the device does not support MRC, then this is silently ignored.